Nordkuma/locationchanger/README.md

 ## Basic Usage

-Basic usage of *Location Changer* involves having Location names that match your Wi-Fi Network SSIDs (e.g. a macOS Location with the name `Home Wi-Fi` will correspond to the Wi-Fi Network SSID `Home WiFi`).
+Basic usage of *Location Changer* involves having Location names that match your Wi-Fi Network SSIDs (e.g. a macOS Location with the name `Home Wi-Fi` will correspond to the Wi-Fi Network SSID `Home Wi-Fi`).
 When joining a Wi-Fi network, *Location Changer* will look for a Location whose name matches that of the SSID and will switch accordingly.